pieterberg/Smartie-Sorter/components.md

 ### 1.4.
 Labels

-The labels were printed using a Brother PT-H110 Label Printer using:
+The labels were printed using a Brother PT-H110 label printer using:

 - 12 mm black on white laminated tape